carlos22/carddav2fb/README.md

 # FritzBox!
 PHP API

-Provides a interface to your FritzBox! using the webinterface.
+Provides an interface to your FritzBox! using the webinterface.
 Thus, no modification the to firmware (aka FritzOS) is required!

 ### Requirements
 * PHP 5 (tested with 5.3)